ahmadrezaM97/notes/notes/Fleeting Notes/Speaking filters.md

 8. If i were to talk about my favorite sport, i suppose i would choose...
 9.

+I don't know the specific name of it
+I am not sure what it's called it's basically made out of it's something that i put ... it's a kind of it's similar to

 ### notes

 Elderly people